 How we built it

-We implemented a forward facing webpage that is running NodeJS.
-We have a forum requesting user input, and running it through our js function to calculate the carbon footprint.
-We run the location through the HERE api to find the distance.
-With that distance, we calculate the footprint.
+We tried to implement a forward facing webpage that runs NodeJS with a forum requesting user input, and then run it through our JS function to calculate the carbon footprint.
+Using HERE api to find the distance we would calculate the footprint.

 Challenges we ran into

 Accomplishments that we're proud of

 We are proud that we managed to learn some NodeJS.
 We are also proud of what we learned about Lambda functions and mapping apis.

 The first next step is to implement all the functionality we have planned into the application.
 First we will fully complete our algorithms and API calls for location, costs, carbon emissions, etc. Then we will merge rideshare interfaces with our own, inviting services such as Uber and Lyft to allow our users to hail their services in our application.
 Then we would incorporate the social media functionality of our program.
 We pursue this avenue in one of two directions.
 We can instantiate our own social media platform on the app, or incorporate calls to post on popular social media sites.